All Products

 Note

-Batch edit nodes
+Batch editing of nodes

-1. In the toolbar at the top of the workflow canvas, click the Show Internal Node List button to open the panel on the right.
+1. On the toolbar at the top of the workflow canvas, click the Show Internal Node List button to open the feature panel on the right side of the canvas.

 image